Nathan Levine: Career

 In 1948, Levine had law offices at 152 West Forty-Second Street, New York.
-In 1956, he was part of O'Donnell & Schwartz, with offices at 2 West 45th Street, Borough of Manhattan, City of New York (documented in Levine's affidavit dated October 29, 1956, and addressed to New York attorney general Jacob K. Javits).
+In 1956, he was part of O'Donnell & Schwartz, with offices at 2 West 45th Street in the City of New York.

-Levine continued to work as an attorney until time of death in 1971.
+Levine continued to work as an attorney until his death in 1972.

 Hiss Case

 After defecting from the Soviet underground, Whittaker Chambers originally entrusted his "life preserver" to Ludwig Lore.
-In May–June 1938, however, he retrieves it and gave it instead to Nathan Levine.
+In May–June 1938, however, he retrieved it and gave it instead to Nathan Levine.
 The "life preserver" was a thick manila envelope, full of papers (typewritten and handwritten) plus microfilm canisters.
 Instructions for his nephew were that, in the event of Chambers' disappearance or demise, Levine was to give the envelope to his aunt, Esther Shemitz Chambers.

 The Hiss Case began with allegations made by Whittaker Chambers under subpoena to the House Un-American Activities Committee (HUAC) on August 3, 1948, which Alger Hiss began refuting on the same day.
 On August 27, 1948, Chambers answered questions about those allegations while on NBC Meet the Press radio show.
 In late September 1948, Hiss sued Chambers for slander in a federal court in Baltimore.
 During pre-trial proceedings, after the Hiss team roughly questioned his wife, Esther Shemitz, Chambers states he recalled his long-forgotten "life preserver."

 On November 14, 1948, Levine took Chambers to his mother's house in Brooklyn, where together they retrieved the "life preserver."